siyul-park/uniflow/docs/user_extensions.md

 ### Running the Runtime Environment

-Now pass the schema to the runtime environment to execute workflows containing the extended node:
+Pass this schema to the runtime environment to execute workflows that include the extended node:

 ```go
 r := runtime.New(runtime.Config{